Welcome to my website! If my doctor told me I had only six minutes to live, I wouldn't brood I'd type faster...Isaac Asimov

 First, a bit of news.
 My short story, "The Dreamkeeper's

 Testimony," is featured in the August 2021,

 100th issue of THE BARCELONA REVIEW, a terrific

 international literary journal of fiction.
-Link to follow.
+Here's the link

 Sorry for showing my age with a Grateful Dead reference,